 More fundamentally, does it oversimplify the differing competencies that men and women exhibit?
 Equal doesn’t mean the same.

 Making comments –even jokingly- that suggest women are smarter does no more to bring us together than saying blacks are smarter than whites in race relations.
-This kind of language draws a wedge between the sexes and can spur resentment on the part of those who should be allies in this fight -especially in the international arena where women in other countries often face tremendous difficulties merely because of their gender.
+This kind of language draws a wedge between the sexes and can spur resentment on the part of those who should be allies in this fight -especially in the international arena where women in other countries often face tremendous difficulties merely because of their sex.